Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 ```

 The actual implementation can be found [here](https://github.com/wiiu-env/wiiuhaxx_common/blob/master/wiiuhaxx_searcher.s).
-Afterwards the "real" payload can be copied from the pre-defined address to the JIT-Area, where it can be executed from.
+Afterwards the "real" payload can be copied from the pre-defined address to the JIT-Area, from where it can be executed.
 See:

 ```
 // On success, we should now have our actual payload @valid_payload_dst_address.
-Lets copy it to codegen. ropgen_copycodebin_to_codegen($codegen_addr, $valid_payload_dst_address, $payload_size);
+Let's copy it to codegen. ropgen_copycodebin_to_codegen($codegen_addr, $valid_payload_dst_address, $payload_size);
 // and run it!
 ropchain_appendu32($codegen_addr);